 Since 2010 I have been fascinated with the Scottish Women’s Hospitals and the Australians involved with this organisation.
 I have discovered the amazing achievements of Olive Kelso King the hero of the Great Thessaloniki Fire of 1917; I have found out about the Ostrovo Unit in Serbia where Miles Franklin worked as an orderly and also, amazingly that two Australians Dr Agnes Bennett and Dr Mary de Garis were the Chief Medical Officers of the unit.
 Unfortunately they both had to retire for health reasons – malaria – which was rife on the Macedonian Front.

-Recently I have been working with Alan Cumming who is as passionate as me about the SWH and has put up an excellent website on the Scottish Women’s Hospitals –http://scottishwomenshospitals.co.uk.
-I am collaborating with him on biographies, particularly those of Australians who worked at the field hospitals, whether as nurses, orderlies or ambulance drivers.
-I am also working with Jennifer Baker and her very interesting website Looking for the Evidence.
+In creating the wikipedia page on the SWH (in September 2014) and this page on my blog, I worked with Alan Cumming who is as passionate as me about the SWH.
+I collaborated with him on biographies, particularly those of Australians who worked at the field hospitals, whether as nurses, orderlies or ambulance drivers.
+I also worked with Jennifer Baker and her very interesting website Looking for the Evidence.
 One of her posts is WWI Australian Women Doctors.